Harsh21-design/Python_Projects/README.md

 Hello!
 This is me Harsh Malviya.
 <br>
-I have made these python projects by the help of youtube video tutorial (codewithharry & chaiaurcode channels)
+I have made these python projects with help of youtube video tutorials (codewithharry, chaiaurcode & Coding with Sagar channels)